-Albania is situated in the Southeast of Europe, on the eastern shore of the Adriatic Sea, with the eastern shore of the Adriatic Sea, with Montenegro and Kosovo to the north, Macedonia to the east, and Greece to the south, whereas in the West it is bordered by the Adriatic and Ionian Sea.
+Albania is situated in the Southeast of Europe, on the eastern shore of the Adriatic Sea, with Montenegro and Kosovo to the north, Macedonia to the east, and Greece to the south, whereas in the West it is bordered by the Adriatic and Ionian Sea.
 Albania is composed of two major regions: a mountainous highland region (north, east, and south) constituting 70% of the land area, and a western coastal lowland region that contains nearly all of the country's agricultural land and is the most densely populated part of Albania.